PLCnext/Container-App-Template-for-PLCnext/README.md

 1. ### An existing amage
     If you have already created an image or you want use an existing that you have to adapt, you can choose the folder [build_existing_image](./build_existing_image/).
 There is everything explained within it.
 It's load an prebuild nginx image from dockerhub and passes the wrapper system to run on the controllers.
 2. ### An build for a new image
     If you have to create an completly new image.
-There is an sample folder [build_new_image](./build_new_image/) how to do this by an applicative demo with nginx.
+There is an sample folder [build_new_image](./build_new_image/) which contains anything that's needed to build an image with the wrapper for running an app.

 ## File/Project structure